- 2023-2024 USYS Great Lakes Conference Team Information

 A: Any roster modification for weekend games must be made and sent to Sarah Schneider via email before 2 PM CT/ 3 PM EST on the Friday before the weekend games.
 There are no exceptions to this.
 Any modifications sent after this deadline will not be accepted.

 Q: Can a player play for multiple teams on the same day?

-During the Conference season, a player may play for only one (1) Conference team per day.
-During the Conference season, a Goalkeeper may be listed on up to two (2) Conference team match day team lineups per day from the same club, with the written consent by the Conference League Manager.
-A Goalkeeper may not play on more than one team in the same gender age group, and is subject to the same standards as club pass players.
+A: Club pass players cannot play for two teams on the same day.
+However, a goalkeeper may be listed on up to two Conference team match day team lineups per day from the same club, with the written consent by the conference league manager.
+A goalkeeper may not play on more than one team in the same gender age group, and is subject to the same standards as club pass players.